The Ultimate London Theatre Ticket Guide

 Ticket Pricing Explained

-London theatre ticket pricing operates on a supply and demand model similar to airline fares.
-Increased demand for shows typically results in higher ticket prices, and venues will often implement dynamic price increases as the date of a specific performance draws nearer.
+London theatre pricing operates on a supply and demand model similar to airline fares.
+Venues will often implement dynamic price increases as the date of a specific performance draws nearer.

 Peak vs. Off-Peak